RetroDECK/ES-DE/INSTALL-DEV.md

 Note that the `<systemsortname>` tags are sorted in [lexicographic order](https://en.wikipedia.org/wiki/Lexicographic_order) so 11 will be sorted above 2 but 002 will be sorted above 011.

+But instead of changing the sorting directly in the es_systems.xml file it could be a better idea to use the dedicated es_systems_sorting.xml file instead.
+How to do that is described later in this document.

 Wildcards are supported for emulator binaries, but not for directories:
 ```xml
 <!-- This is supported, first matching file will be selected -->